prathameshp107/ClinLabOps/NOTIFICATION_SYSTEM.md

 4. **Activity Service Integration** (`backend/services/activityService.js`)
    - Integrated with notification middleware to automatically generate notifications

+5. **Deadline Notification Service** (`backend/services/deadlineNotificationService.js`)
+   - Automatically checks for upcoming project and task deadlines
+   - Generates notifications 1, 3, and 7 days in advance
+   - Runs on a daily schedule using cron jobs
+   - Integrates with the existing notification system

 ### Frontend
 1. **Notification Service** (`src/services/notificationService.js`)
    - Provides API functions for interacting with the notification endpoints